 It is clear that there are many reasons that a person may be Unbanked or Underbanked, and while this is a choice in some cases, it is also a source of stress in others.
 If you are in either of these categories and want to open an account, then it may be a good idea to try a more modern bank that can cater to your needs.

-Suits Me provide personal current accounts without the need for a credit check or a proof of address as we are aware that these are generally the main barriers to accessing a bank account.
+Suits Me® provide personal e-money accounts without the need for a credit check or a proof of address as we are aware that these are generally the main barriers to accessing a bank account.

-Opening a Suits Me account is quick and easy, once the online application form is complete, an account is open within 10 minutes with instant access to account details, online banking and mobile banking to be able to start managing money and finances.
+Opening a Suits Me® account is quick and easy, once the online application form is complete, an account is open within 3 minutes with instant access to account details, online account and mobile app to be able to start managing money and finances.